input-output-hk/cardano-rt-view/doc/technical-details/email-notifications.md

 ## Note for Gmail users

-If you want to set up email notifications using your Gmail account, please check your authentication settings in `Google Account` -> `Security`.
-And if you use 2FA (most likely you are), you _cannot_ use your regular email password to send notifications from RTView.
-Instead, go to `Security` -> `App passwords` and generate the new app password (if you don't have one already).
+If you want to set up email notifications using your Gmail account, please make sure that `2-Step Verification` is enabled.
+You can check it in `Google Account` -> `Security`.
+After you enabled `2-Step Verification`, please generate the new app password (if you don't have one already) in `Security` -> `App passwords`.
+You'll need this app password for RTView settings.

 Now you can set up RTView notifications: